Tax consolidation regime

-- The interest rate does not exceed the average interest rate on loans with an initial duration of more than two years granted by banks to French companies or an higher rate if it can be demonstrated that this rate would be arm's length..
+- The interest rate does not exceed the average interest rate on loans with an initial duration of more than two years granted by banks to French companies or a higher rate if it can be demonstrated that this rate would be at arm's length.

 Under the arm’s-length test, the deductible interest rate is limited to the higher of:

-- The interest rate at which the company could have borrowed from any unrelated financial institution, such as a bank, in similar circumstances (that is, the market rate)
+- The interest rate at which the company could have borrowed from any unrelated financial institution, such as a bank, in similar circumstances (i.e. the market rate).

 The portion of interest that exceeds the higher of the above two thresholds is not tax-deductible and must be added back to taxable income for the relevant financial year (this portion is furthermore deemed distributed).

-Under this minimal taxation test, the tax deduction of interest accrued to related parties is disallowed if the French taxpayer cannot prove that the related party is subject to tax on such interest at least equal to 25% of the corporate income tax that is/ would have been payable in France had the lender been taxable in France.
+Under this minimal taxation test, the tax deduction of interest accrued to related parties is disallowed if the French taxpayer cannot prove that the related party is subject to tax on such interest at least equal to 25% of the CIT that is/would have been payable in France had the lender been taxable in France.

-For taxpayers considered to be thinly capitalized (i.e. where the related party debt-to-equity ratio exceeds 1:5), the portion of deductible financial expenses is determined based on the following limitations:
+For taxpayers considered to be thinly capitalised (i.e. where the related-party debt-to-equity ratio exceeds 1:5), the portion of deductible financial expenses is determined based on the following limitations:

 For a tax-consolidated group, the limitation rule based on a portion of the adjusted taxable income applies at the level of the group.